3neti/dpwh_ppp-docs/docs/Executive_Brief.md

 ---

-### 4.3 Contract Monitoring & Payment Validation
+### 4.3 Contract Monitoring & Payment Verification Data

 Upon award:
 - AI generates contract implementation schedules
 - Progress photos/videos undergo AI vision validation
-- Milestones are verified before payment
+- Milestones are verified and verification data provided to DPWH/COA
 - Project slippage or risk is flagged early
 - Gantt charts are updated dynamically

-This provides DPWH with transparent, real-time insights.
+This provides DPWH with transparent, real-time verification insights. **All payment approvals remain the sole authority of DPWH and COA.**

 ---